ghandylan/Mapuan-Academic-Advising/README.md

 Tayag, Dylan Louis S. (Backend Development)\
 \
 ***Each contributor played a crucial role in the development of the Mapúan Academic Advising system, bringing their unique skills and expertise to the project.***
+## **Project Attribution**

+**Please Note:** I did not build the entire project on my own.
+This project was a collaborative effort, and I want to acknowledge and give credit to the team members who contributed to its development.
+Each team member played a crucial role in bringing this project to life.